KTH/devops-course/contributions/open-source/README.md

 |The contributions add new features | Yes | No | Remarkable (hard features) |
 |The contributions are much appreciated by the community | Yes | No | Remarkable (highly praised)|

-To pass, you must have one significant contribution.
+To pass, you must have one yes.
-To get a distinction, you must have one remarkable.
+To get a distinction, you must have at least one remarkable contribution.

 Note: we are all aware that this assessment is subjective by nature.
 In case of disagreement, the informed judgement of the professor is the final decision.